Taxshila Mathematics

 Core Team of Knowledge Transfer

 Happiness classroom is the structural, functional and collaborative space of knowledge transfer.
 It is important that a core team of the collaborative classroom regulates the executive functions of brainpage theory and knowledge transfer.
-The core team is formed by a group of three small teachers (skilled students).
+The core team is formed by a group of three small teachers (skilled learners).
 They are phase superior, system modulator and class operator.

-The team of seven miniatures is known as collaborative team or taxshila team which is formed by one modulator, one operator and five subject heads.
+The team of seven miniatures (model learners, small teachers) is known as collaborative team or taxshila team which is formed by one modulator, one operator and five subject heads.
 These miniatures are the real small teachers of a classroom, and skilled in the learning dimensions of knowledge transfer.
 They are responsible to conduct the brainpage theory of book to brain learning transfer to produce high performing taxshila teachers in the happiness classroom.

 Dimensions of Knowledge Transfer